maths/moodle-qtype_stack/doc/en/Authoring/Answer_tests.md

 ### EqualComAss: Equality up to Associativity and Commutativity ### {#EqualComAss}

+Are they equal up to commutativity and associativity of addition and multiplication, together with their inverses minus and division?
+For example \[a+b=b+a\mbox{,}\] but \[x+x\neq 2x\mbox{.}\] This is very useful in elementary algebra, where we want the form of the answer exactly.
+Simplification is automatically switched off when this test is applied, otherwise it makes no sense.
 This test seeks to establish whether two expressions are the same when the basic operations of arithmetic addition/multiplication and Boolean and/or are assumed to be nouns but are commutative and associative.
 Hence, \(2x+y=y+2x\) but \(x+x+y\neq 2x+y\).
 The unary minus commutes with multiplication in a way natural to establishing the required form of equivalence.

 Notice that this test does not include laws of indices, so \(x\times x \neq x^2\).
 Since we are dealing only with nouns \(-\times -\) does not simplify to \(1\).
 E.g. \(-x\times -x \neq x\times x \neq x^2\).
 This also means that \(\sqrt{x}\) is not considered to be equivalent to \(x^{\frac{1}{2}}\) under this test.
 In many situations this notation is taken mean the same thing, but internally in Maxima they are represented by different functions and not converted to a canonical form by the test.
 Extra re-write rules could be added to achieve this, which would change the equivalence classes.